Whole Blood Donations

 Autologous donations are not drawn under the same criteria as a regular whole blood unit.
 Some physicians will allow autologous donors to donate who otherwise would not qualify to donate for the general public.
 Therefore, these units cannot be released for someone else.

-If you have polycythemia or porphyria cutanea tarda and are required to have blood drawn as a form of treatment, you may come to any Gulf Coast Regional Blood Center facility for the procedure.
+If you have a condition such as polycythemia or porphyria cutanea tarda and are required to have blood drawn as a form of treatment, you may come to any Gulf Coast Regional Blood Center facility for the procedure.

 With the exception of approved hemochromatosis and testosterone replacement therapy donors, therapeutic patients will only be drawn on Tuesdays, Wednesdays and Thursdays.
 The therapeutic request form must be completed by your doctor and faxed to (713) 790-1782 at least 72 hours prior to the first collection to allow time for review, Medical Director approval and data entry.
 Incomplete or illegible orders will not be accepted.
 There is no charge for each phlebotomy.

 Gulf Coast Regional Blood Center has been granted variances from the Food and Drug Administration that allow The Blood Center to draw blood to be used for transfusion purposes from individuals diagnosed with hereditary hemochromatosis, and men taking hormone replacement therapy (testosterone).
 Previously, blood collected from these patients was drawn only as therapeutic phlebotomy and was destroyed.

 There is no fee for phlebotomies performed on these individuals whether or not they meet requirements to be allogeneic donors.
 We will continue to require a therapeutic phlebotomy request form to be completed by your doctor and kept on file with The Blood Center.
-Download the therapeutic phlebotomy request, ask your doctor to complete the form and fax to The Blood Center at (713) 791-6603.
+Download the Therapeutic Phlebotomy Request, ask your doctor to complete the form and fax to The Blood Center at (713) 790-1782.